sage-code/maj/basic.md

 You can use `von uby`, or `com uby` instead of `loka`.

-* von uby cum uby? = from where to where!
+* von uby cu uby? = from where to where!
-* von hyr cum ybo! = from here to there!
+* von hyr cu ybo! = from here to there!

 ## Responses